 ]]>

-The TRP has been on a journey since it first launched in 2015, undergoing several iterations including initially being hosted by a third-party vendor.
-In July 2021, it was brought in-house and hosted on Microsoft Azure to have more control and flexibility to further enhance the experience.
-As part of this continual improvement, understanding and hearing from employees and managers about their usage and satisfaction with the tool has been critical to its overall success and the latest iteration of the portal.
+The TRP has been on a journey since it first launched over a decade ago, undergoing several iterations, including initially being hosted by a third-party vendor.
+In 2021, it was brought in-house and hosted on Microsoft Azure, giving us more control and flexibility to further enhance the experience.
+As part of this continual improvement, hearing from employees and managers about their usage and satisfaction with the tool has been critical to its overall success and further development.

-“We took a three-phased approach to help us inform the most recent design, as well as guide the objectives, goals and principles for the future state of this tool,” says Nur Sheikhassan, a principal group engineering manager on the Rewards and Compensation team in Microsoft Digital Employee Experience.
+“We took a three-phased approach to help us inform the most recent design, as well as guide the objectives, goals, and principles for the future state of this tool,” says Nur Sheikhassan, a principal group engineering manager on the Rewards and Compensation team in Microsoft Digital, the company’s IT organization.

 The goal of phase one was to establish a baseline understanding of usage and gather insights into what was working and what wasn’t.
 One-on-one interviews were conducted with both employees and managers to obtain feedback.
 Our key findings included: